 Whether you’re a professional chef or a home cook, you can’t do without a knife.
 A good one will make daily kitchen tasks much easier and should be easy on the wallet, too.
 If you’re looking for quality, zero maintenance, and value - nothing beats ceramic blades.
-To help you find the best one, we’ve tested 30 new products and picked the best ceramic knives.
+To help you find the best one, we’ve reviewed 30 new products and selected the best ceramic knives.
 Here’s what to look for when buying.
 Happy cooking!

 Number of Pieces – This one is pretty self-explanatory, but there are a couple of things you should pay attention to.
 One, some manufacturers will choose to include knife covers in this count, which will effectively inflate the number of pieces.
 So, if you see an even number over 6, you can safely assume at that point that the set will include blade guards or some sort of protection for them.
 If the number is odd, chances are that the set includes a peeler.
 Most sets will have three to four knives, which is plenty for most cooks.